availproject/data-availability/README.md

 - [Implementation Ideas Wiki Page](https://github.com/maticnetwork/data-availability/wiki/Implementation-Ideas) containing the overview of the approaches taken during the construction of a PoC.
 - [FAQ Page](https://github.com/maticnetwork/data-availability/wiki/Frequently-Asked-Questions)

 This [Notion doc](https://www.notion.so/maticnetwork/Data-Availability-Survey-68319a4a2d144186ad7aa22c1981d56c) contains the raw ideas, some benchmarking, comparative studies and other unfinished work.
+This [spreadsheet](https://docs.google.com/spreadsheets/d/1OrW7p9R1aKGv83Bm2II1GyofvCywh9JsXMVhy_0CF9U/edit?usp=sharing) contains some numbers related to block sizes and block data.

 Suggestions and feedbacks are welcome.